-The Safety Car will then be driven to the front of the line of cars behind the red flag line.
+The Safety Car will then be driven to the front of the grid.

-- 41.4 Whilst the race is suspended: - neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period : - cars may be worked on once they have stopped behind the red flag line or entered the pits but any such work must not impede the resumption of the race; - refuelling is forbidden.
-A ten second time penalty (see Article 16.3b) will be imposed on any driver who enters the pit lane and whose car is refuelled after the signal to suspend the race was given.
-However, any car which was in the pit entry or pit lane when the signal to suspend the race was given will not incur a penalty: - only team members and officials will be permitted on the grid. - 41.5 Cars may not enter the pit lane when the race is suspended.
-A drive through penalty (see Article 16.3.a) will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
-Any car which was in the pit entry or pit lane when the race was suspended will not incur a penalty.
-However, if the cars have been directed into the pit lane (see Articles 40.10 and 41.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.
+- 41.4 Whilst the race is suspended : - a) Neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period. - b) Cars may be worked on once they have stopped on the grid or entered the pits but any such work must not impede the resumption of the race. - c) Only team members and officials will be permitted on the grid. - 41.5 Cars may not enter the pit lane when the race is suspended.
+A penalty under Article 16.3(a) will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
+Any car which was in the pit entry or pit lane at the time the race was suspended will not incur a penalty.
+However, if the race has been suspended in the pit lane (see Article 41.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.

-All cars in the pit lane will be permitted to leave the pits once the race has been resumed but any which were in the pit entry or pit lane when the race was suspended will be released before any others.
-Subject to the above, any car intending to resume the race from the pit exit may do so in the order they got there under their own power, unless another car was unduly delayed.
+All cars in the pit lane will be permitted to leave the pits once the race has been resumed and, subject to the above, any car intending to resume the race from the pit exit may do so in the order they got there under their own power, unless another car was unduly delayed.